christopher-hma/STOCKS_NEWS_RL_TRADING/README.md

 config.py -> This file contains all the tickers and technical indicators used for the stock market environment.

-models.py -> This file contains implementations of the network architectures used in the deep reinforcement learning algorithms (DDPG,TD3,PPO).
+models.py -> This file contains implementation of the network architectures used in the deep reinforcement learning algorithms (DDPG,TD3,PPO).

 environment.py -> This file contains the code for the stock trading market environment.